Extension in Blue Earth County

 We are excited to have you join us!

 Step 1) Find which club you are interested in joining.
-Blue Earth County Clubs.
+Blue Earth County has 6 4-H Clubs.
 Feel free to contact the club leader listed with specific questions about each individual club.

 Step 2) Create a 4HOnline account - we use an enrollment software called 4HOnline.
 This keeps everything for us - health forms, contact information, projects and interest areas.
-Once you have logged into the account you can enroll in Goodhue County 4-H!
-The step by step instructions are also attached here for your convenience.
+Once you have logged into the account you can enroll in Blue Earth County 4-H!
+The step-by-step instructions are also attached here for your convenience.

 Step 3) Get in touch with us if you have any questions - that is why we're here.

 4-H events in Blue Earth County